 Airfield Farm Infrastructure, Market Harborough - Phase 1Download Case Study

-6,000 tonnes of SHW 600 Class 1A and 34,000 tonnes of SHW Clause 803 Type 1.
+6,000 tonnes of SHW Series 600 Class 1A Fill and 34,000 tonnes of SHW Clause 803 Type 1 Subbase.

-Breheny Civil Engineering
+Breheny Civil Engineering.

+IBAA is an extremely cost-effective material when compared to Primary Aggregates and BP UK is working towards a verified Carbon Footprint.
 There are also advantages logistically when using IBAA due to the low density of the material allowing for fewer vehicle movements as this gives volumetric advantages over primary materials.